-Likely Developer Permission Errors Android gives developers the flexibility to define permissions specific to their application to allow the applications to share functionality with other applications in a mediated fashion.
-However, as developers must manually specify the permissions their application needs and they are not restricted to the default permissions declared by Android, there is room for developer error.
-While it's impossible to definitively say that a permission was incorrectly specified without manually reviewing the code, we found a number of permissions that appear to be typographical errors, including "WRITE\EXTERNAL\STOREAGE," "ACCESS\COURSE\LOCATION" and "andoird.permission.ACCESS\COARSE\LOCATION".
-Out of 23,838 there were 551 unique permissions declared.
-Based solely on the permission names and without manual verification, we estimate at least 125 of these to be developer errors.
-These findings support the value of our ability to automatically recover an application's required permissions.
+Likely Developer Permission Errors Android gives developers the flexibility to define permissions specific to their application to allow them to share functionality with other applications in a mediated fashion.
+However, as developers must manually specify the permissions their application needs and are not restricted to a predetermined set, there is room for developer error.
+While it's difficult to definitively say that a permission was incorrectly specified without manually reviewing the code, as it could be an application-specific permission, we found a number of permissions that appear to be typographical errors.
+Out of 28983 applications, there were 669 unique permissions declared.
+Based solely on the permission names, we estimate at least 125 of these to be developer errors, based on their appearance of being misspellings or misinterpretations of existing Android permissions.
+We also found that 82 applications declaring no permissions contained API calls that require permissions.
+For example, several of these applications included an ad library.
+Without the INTERNET permission, ad libraries cannot obtain ads to display to users, rendering them useless.
+While these developer errors occur in only a small percentage of applications, they lend credence to the idea that there may be more ways in which developers incorrectly specify permissions and that automatically generating an application's permissions is valuable.